satim-co/PolSARpro/README.md

 ## To use as a devcontainer in VSCode

-- This method is recommended because it installs all dependencies and sets up environments.
+- This method is recommended, especially for development because it installs all dependencies and sets up environments.
 - Moreover jupyter notebooks are also supported directly in VSCode.
 - For development purposes, the docker container installs the C version of PolSARpro.
 This makes it possible to run the different decompositions from the command line, e.g. `freeman_decomposition.exe` to process some data and compare its outputs with the ones of the python version.
 - To build the container, it is required to download the zip file of the original PolSARpro in the main directory.
 This file can be found at https://ietr-lab.univ-rennes1.fr/polsarpro-bio/Linux/PolSARpro_v6.0.4_Biomass_Edition_Linux_Installer_20250122.zip